 I’ve only recently become fully aware of ableist language.
 The hardest part for me has been realising that phrases such as “crazy” or “stupid”, which were phrases that I used to use at least daily, were contributing to the problem of the negative connotations surrounding mental illnesses and disabilities.
 I found it harder than I expected to change my vocabulary, as I didn’t realise just how much I used ableist language until I began to change.
 As someone who experiences mental illness and disability, I’m ashamed that I had been contributing to a problem such as ableism which I should have been working to fight.

 Many people still don’t understand the impact of using certain words in everyday contexts as they seem so ‘normal’ in our lives.
 Many of these words are still used regularly on TV, in magazines, and on social media to the point where some have become numb to the consequences of their use.
-Obviously, phrases like “retard” are now completely outdated and offensive which is fantastic, but there is still a lot of work to do.
+Obviously, phrases like “retard” are now completely outdated and offensive which is fantastic, but there is still a lot of work to do with how much ableist vocab everyone uses.

 Honestly, the easiest way to understand which words you should no longer be using is to simply listen to those that these words affect and take on board what is considered offensive and why.
 I think part of the way people can begin to understand the weight of those words is also to refer to them as slurs.
 Sometimes it can be as easy as replacing using the slur as an adjective and just saying what you actually mean.